MiniZinc/libminizinc/en/solvers.rst

 In order to enable this behaviour, use the ``-f`` (free search) command line option or select *Free search* in the solver configuration pane of the MiniZinc IDE.

+Chuffed supports a number of additional search annotations that are not part of the MiniZinc standard library.
+The additional declarations are documented in :numref:`ch-lib-chuffed`.

 OR-Tools
 ~~~~~~~~